Moot Court Summer 2015_judge and students

 Professionalism is more than wearing a suit and showing up to an interview on time.
 It starts when you walk through the door to law school.
 Everyone you meet could be a future colleague, mentor, or source of client referrals — what kind of an impression will you leave?

-We have developed specialized programs to ensure that students understand what professionalism means in the legal field.
+We are committed to ensure that students understand what professionalism means in the legal field.
+We meet with students to emphasize best practices, provide handouts covering aspects of professionalism, and advise on how to handle individual circumstances.
 We cover everything from handshakes and the 30-second elevator pitch to drafting appropriate email messages and knowing when and how to follow up with an employer.

 Career Services counselors are happy to answer any questions, small or large, to help students navigate the important transition to becoming a professional for the first time or transforming into a legal professional from another field.